 SELECT Statements

 Skyvia supports most SQL features for SELECT statements.
+Here you can see some of the supported features and examples of the queries.

-• Simple SELECT statements.
+Simple SELECT Statements

 The following example selects account names and their types from Salesforce: